sls1005/modified-Wade-Giles-input-schema/README.md

 * Use tone-indicators (numbers 1 to 5) to split syllables.
 Apostrophes, as explained above, can't be used for it (despite allowed in Wade–Giles).

 * The use of an apostrophe (for aspiration) is sometimes enforced in this schema.
 However, for ease of inputting, its positions, as described above, is not strictly defined (in this schema).
-Allowed placements including:
+Allowed placements include:

     * (standard) between the last initial consonant letter and the first vowel letter, e.g., `tz'u`.